esp-rs/std-training/book/src/04_4_interrupts.md

 # Interrupts

-The goal of this exercise is to handle a button interrupt, so that the words "button pushed" get logged, if the button is pushed.
+The goal of this exercise is to handle a button interrupt, so that the words "button pushed" get logged, if the `BOOT` button is pushed.
-This exercise involves working with C wrappers and other unsafe operations, as well as non-typical documentation.
-In a first step we will go line by line to build this interrupt handler, in a second step, you can modify it.
+This exercise involves working with C bindings to the esp-idf-sys and other unsafe operations, as well as non-typical rust documentation.
+In a first step we will go line by line to build this interrupt handler.

-You can find a skeleton code for this exercise in advanced/button-interrupt.
+You can find a skeleton code for this exercise in `advanced/button-interrupt/exercise/src/main.rs.` You can find the solution for this exercise in advanced/button-interrupt/solutuion/src/main.rs.
-The goal of this exercise is to log a message upon pressing the `BOOT` button on the board.

 ## Tasks